Outrage Over Offshoring Goes Off-Target

 Republican McCain, in contrast, has been a staunch supporter of free trade throughout his 22-year tenure in the Senate.
 In July, he visited Colombia to urge passage of the Colombia agreement.
 Before his trip, acknowledging that it might be difficult to sell Americans on the merits of another trade deal during the economic downturn, he said: “I have to convince them the consequences of protectionism and isolationism could be damaging to their future.”

 McCain voted for CAFTA and NAFTA and for expanded trade with Oman, Singapore, Chile, China, Vietnam and the Andean nations.
-In 1997, he voted to renew a “fast track” system that gave then-President Clinton the ability to quickly negotiate free trade deals like NAFTA.
+In 1997, he voted to renew a “fast track” system that gave then-President Bill Clinton the ability to quickly negotiate free trade deals like NAFTA.
 In 2002, he voted to make trade agreements exempt from Congressional amendments.
 He also voted to kill a bill that would have imposed trade sanctions on China if the country didn’t revalue its currency.

 Like Bush before him, McCain emphasizes retraining American workers who lose their jobs due to offshoring.
 According to his campaign website, he’d overhaul the unemployment insurance program to do so.